hyperhq/docs.hyper.sh-hyper/FAQ/terms_of_service.md

 ## Your Agreement with Hyper\_

 - `1.1` Your use of the Hyper\_ service is governed by this agreement (the “Terms”).
-“Hyper\_” means HyperHQ, Inc., located at ~~2302 Environ Way, Chapel Hill, NC, 27517~~, United States, and its subsidiaries or affiliates involved in providing the Hyper\_ Service.
+“Hyper\_” means HyperHQ, Inc., located at 25 Broadway, 9th Floor, New York, 10004, United States, and its subsidiaries or affiliates involved in providing the Hyper\_ Service.
 The “Hyper\_ Services” means the services Hyper\_ makes available through this website, including this website, the Hyper\_ cloud computing service, the Hyper\_ API, the Hyper\_ Add-ons, the Hyper\_ Components, and any other software or services offered by Hyper\_ in connection to any of those.

 - `1.2` In order to use the Hyper\_ Services, you must first agree to the Terms.
 You can agree to the Terms by actually using the Hyper\_ Services.
 You understand and agree that Hyper\_ will treat your use of the Hyper\_ Services as acceptance of the Terms from that point onwards.